echelon210/PS_Robotik_2022/1_SignDetection/README.md

 ![alt text](https://github.com/echelon210/PS_Robotik_2022/blob/main/1_SignDetection/documentation/signs.jpeg?raw=true)

-For a solid detection we collected 7250 training pictures with 1000 pictures for every sign and 1200 pictures for situations without any sign.
+For a solid detection we collected 7250 training pictures with around 1000 pictures for every sign and around 1200 pictures for situations without any sign.
 Examples for the data can be found in datasets/exampleDataset.

 ### Step 2: Training process
 With the collected data from step 1 a CNN can be trained to classify the incoming camera pictures.
 It is recommended to